iOS 7 and above is supported.

 }];

-Note that for iOS 8, to use the requestWhenInUseAuthorization request permission inside TRELocationManager, please configure NSLocationWhenInUseUsageDescription in info.plist.
+requestWhenInUseAuthorization request permission inside TRELocationManager, please configure NSLocationWhenInUseUsageDescription in info.plist.
 For more details, see Here.

 TREChatMessageLocationContent *content =